 - installing wildlife movement solutions at strategic locations that help koalas to cross roads safely

 - providing information and advice to Brisbane residents and visitors to help protect koalas

-- managing pest plants and animals that impact on them
+- managing pest plants and animals that may impact on koalas or their habitat

 - managing natural areas such as Brisbane Koala Bushlands where residents and visitors can see koalas

 - offering Wildlife Carer Grants and Environmental Grants.

 Two of Council's more notable koala projects are as follow:

 Koala Detection Dog Surveys

 In 2017 and 2018, Council commissioned a city-wide koala survey of 33 Council bushland areas using the unique services of Certified Environmental Practitioners operating with koala detection dogs.